harthur/nomnom/README.md

 By default, nomnom parses [node](http://nodejs.org/)'s `process.argv`.
 You can also pass in the args:
 	var options = parser.parse(["-xvf", "--atomic=true"])

-All parsed arguments that don't fit the `-a` or `--atomic' format and aren't attached to an option are positional and can be matched on via the `position`:
+All parsed arguments that don't fit the `-a` or `--atomic` format and aren't attached to an option are positional and can be matched on via the `position`:
 	var opts = [
 	  { name: 'filename',
 	    position: 0
           }
 	];

 	var parser = new nomnom.ArgParser(opts);